GrilledJeez/amazon_product_feature_analysis/README.md

 *insert prioritization summation for features selected*

-Additinally I performed some spot checks on randomly selected reviews to determine how my model was performing overall.
+Additionally I performed some spot checks on randomly selected reviews to determine how my model was performing overall.
 There are clear examples where my model performs excellently and others where it performs poorly.

 Below are two.
-In the first the customer is complaining about a malfunctioning door which was a common complaint as revealed by our model.
+In the first the customer complained about a malfunctioning door which was a common complaint as revealed by our model.
 In the second we see the review categorized in the 'Size' topic, but there is no mention of the size of the microwave.
-Addtionally in the second review we see the customer reference the lifetime and power of the microwave, but neither of these registered with the categorization.
+Additionally in the second review we see the customer reference the lifetime and power of the microwave, but neither of these registered with the categorization.

 *insert good performance slide here*